runceel/ReactiveProperty/MkDocs/docs/features/ReactivePropertySlim.md

 And ReactivePropertySlim is hight performance.

-This class can use same as ReactiveProperty.
+This class can use like same as ReactiveProperty.

 ```cs
 var rp = new ReactivePropertySlim<string>("neuecc");